-The results from recent research conducted in workplaces in Sweden, the US, and Japan revealed that women who were on the upper scale of hierarchy at work were 30%-100% more likely to experience sexual harassment, especially when the majority of subordinates were men.
+The results from recent research conducted in workplaces in Sweden, the US, and Japan revealed that women on the upper scale of hierarchy at work were 30%-100% more likely to experience sexual harassment, especially when most subordinates were men.

 Furthermore, women supervisors in Sweden and Japan reported having a 30% higher rate of harassment at work than women in other job positions.
 In the US, women bosses had a harassment rate elevated by 50%.

 17. Men are becoming less concerned about sexual harassment in the workplace, statistics from the 2017-2019 period reveal.